 Bob Harrison, a school and college governor who has worked as an education adviser to Toshiba, said the "omission" of any serving teachers from the panel was "a big mistake".
-Former Morgan aide moves to New Schools Network

 The New Schools Network has hired Luke Tryl, an Ofsted director and former adviser to Nicky Morgan when she was education secretary, as its new director.